-Tattling is common in families – especially those with children ages 5 to 10.
-Although parents want to keep an open line of communication, teaching kids to discern when to and not to tell can be complex and confusing.
+The tattletale kids phenomenon is common – especially among children ages 5 to 10.
+While parents want to keep an open line of communication, teaching kids to discern when to and not to tell can be complex and confusing.

 “In early childhood, it’s normal for kids to share social problems with parents,” says psychologist and school consultant Michael Thompson, author of Best Friends, Worst Enemies: Understanding the Social Lives of Children.
 At times, they legitimately need our help resolving disputes and soothing hurt feelings.